Inclusion at East Bierley

 Nurture and Resilience

 We are developing our nurture room in order to have a special place where we can work with small groups and individuals.
 This is a positive and self-affirming space where we celebrate individuals and those who always make the right choices.
 It can be used for curriculum based work, enrichment opportunities and PSHCE group work as well as School Council meetings.
 If anyone wants to talk to a member of staff and need the time to think, talk or reflect, this is the space to do it.
-All staff will lead groups in the space but you are likely to find Mrs Winder or Miss Dransfield in here.
 This is the place to chill out!

 The Designated Safeguarding Lead is Mrs L Upham.